ze-ouyang/NNCOTR/README.md

 ---
 # Introduction
 Transition Radiation (TR) is emitted when a charged particle crosses from one medium into another with different index of refractive.
-For electron bunches accelerated from Laser-Wakefield-Accelerator (LWFA), they can drive TR into Optical range, i.e. Coherent Optical Transition Radiation (COTR).
+For electron bunches accelerated from Laser-Wakefield-Accelerator (LWFA), TR is coherently emitted down to optical range, i.e. Coherent Optical Transition Radiation (COTR).